SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Initializer Delegation
 ~~~~~~~~~~~~~~~~~~~~~~

-Initializers can delegate some or all of the task of initialization to
+Initializers can :newTerm:`delegate` some or all of the task of initialization to
 other initializers within the same class or structure by calling ``self.init``.
 The code below defines a ``Document`` class,
 which uses a default ``title`` value of ``[untitled]`` if none is specified: